Dental Implant Services at Gregorin Dental

 With today’s dental techniques, there is no reason for someone to live with missing teeth, or the associated pain, discomfort, or embarrassment when eating, speaking or smiling.
 The cosmetic dentists with the Gregorin Dental group are highly skilled in state-of-the-art dental implant procedures.
 Every individual receiving implant treatment has the full dedication and personal attention of their dentist.
 The staff at Gregorin Dental strives to provide every patient with comfort, confidence, and professional care.
 The Gregorin Dental group is not just concerned about the dental wellbeing of each patient, they take into consideration each patient’s total health history when developing dental treatments.
 Their patient-dentist relationship is one of the top reasons that the Gregorin Dental group is so highly regarded, and what places them ahead of other dental offices, throughout the greater Anchorage area and the surrounding communities.

-The Gregorin Dental team is available to help new patients of all ages with dental consultations, examinations, and evaluations related to general and cosmetic dentistry concerns.
+The Gregorin Dental team is available to help new patients of all ages with dental implant services, dental consultations, examinations, and evaluations related to general and cosmetic dentistry concerns.
 Making that first visit is extremely easy and confidential.
-They can be reached by telephone at 907-333-5522, or by stopping by their location at 7985 E. 16th Ave, Suite 300, Anchorage, AK, during normal operating hours Monday through Friday.
-Interested individuals can leave a message on the call back form located on the Contact Us page of our website.